Atrocity crime: International Criminal Court

-Nuremberg Trials
+Nuremberg trials

 Prior to the publication of the Rome Statute and the formation of the International Criminal Court, violators of mass atrocity crimes would be brought to justice through international tribunals.
 Nuremberg was the first such example of these tribunals.
 Held as an International Military Tribunal (IMT) for the Nazis, Nuremberg became the first ever trial in which crimes against humanity had been held as a charge (they could not be charged with the crime of genocide, as it did not exist at the time).
 Of the 24 Nazi officials charged, 16 of them were found guilty of crimes against humanity.

-ICTR & ICTY
+International Criminal Tribunal for the former Yugoslavia

 The International Criminal Tribunal for the former Yugoslavia (ICTY) is the United Nations court established in 1993 to prosecute mass atrocity crimes committed in the Balkans in the 1990s.
 It addresses crimes committed from 1991 to 2001 against members of various ethnic groups in the former Yugoslavia — Croatia, Bosnia and Herzegovina, Serbia, Kosovo and Macedonia.
 This was the first war crimes court established by the UN as well as the first international war crimes tribunal since the Nuremberg and Tokyo tribunals.
 The tribunal was established by the UN Security Council, acting under Chapter VII of the UN Charter.
 Since its inception, the ICTY has made precedent-setting decisions on mass atrocity crimes, including the precept that an individual's position does not protect them from prosecution.
 It has also set the precedent for individualized guilt in order to protect entire communities from being labelled "collectively responsible."
 It has held that the mass murder at Srebrenica was genocide as defined by international law.
 The ICTY has indicted over 160 individuals.

+International Criminal Tribunal for Rwanda

 The International Criminal Tribunal for Rwanda (ICTR) is an international court established by the UN Security Council to prosecute individuals of genocide and other mass atrocity crimes committed in Rwanda and neighboring states between January 1, 1994 and December 31, 1994.
 The ICTR is the first international tribunal to deliver verdicts of genocide and the first to interpret 1948 Genocide Convention's definition of genocide.
 It is also the first tribunal to define rape as a means of committing genocide as well as to hold members of media responsible for broadcasts as a tool of genocide.
 The ICTR's last trial judgement was on December 20, 2012 and is now working on appeals only.
 Since it opened in 1995, of the 93 individuals have been indicted by the ICTR, 62 have been found guilty of international humanitarian crimes and sentenced, 10 have been referred to national jurisdictions, 2 have died prior to verdicts, 3 fugitives have been referred to the International Residual Mechanism for Criminal Tribunals, and 2 indictments were withdrawn before their trials started.